kubernetes-sigs/kustomize/proposals/00-00-template.md

 ## Proposal

-Proof of concept PR (optional):

 <!--
 This is where we get down to the specifics of what the proposal actually is.
+Include enough information to illustrate your proposal, but try not to overwhelm reviewers with details.
+Focus on APIs and interfaces rather than implementation details, e.g.:
-What is the plan for implementing this feature?
-Does this proposal require new kinds, fields or flags?
-What do they look like?
+- Does this proposal require new kinds, fields or CLI flags?
+- Will this feature require extending the public interface of Kustomize's Go packages?
+(it's ok if you're not sure yet)

+A proof of concept PR is NOT required but is preferable to including large amounts of code inline here, if you feel such implementation details are required to adequately explain your design.
+If you have a PR, link to it at the top of this section.
 -->

 ### User Stories